 • Water vapour transmission rate: Breathability of the fabric in mm per 24hrs.

-• Wicking: The ability of a fabric to transfer sweat away from your under layers or skin to the outside face of the jacket.
+• Wicking: The ability of a fabric to transfer sweat away from your under layers or skin to the outside face of the jacket which is very important for long rides in hotter conditions.

-• Windstopper: Popular weatherproof fabric with increased breathability/wicking properties.
+• Windstopper: Popular weatherproof fabric with increased breathability/wicking properties, however not waterproof.

 • Yoke vent: Flap below the shoulders through which air can escape.